danitrave/CapitalCitiesGame/docs/source/prerequisites.rst

   cd path/to/directory/SCALT

 Inside the directory, the configuration file **SCALT_conda_envSetup.yml** enables the installation of the proper SCALT environment in which all the packages and programs required for the tool are provided.
-To properly install the environment, run the following command:
+Install the environment running the following command:

 ::